 Similar to pilot training devices, the Sfirolo could be used for learning purposes and offer a wide range of scenarios and simulated experiences.
 While more expensive than VR headsets, the screens would cause less headaches and eye strain and would offer an even more believable experience.
 Since VR headsets are not recommended for children under the age of thirteen, the Sfirolo could provide healthy entertainment and even promote physical exercise.

-The Sfirolo room concept was developed in collaboration with Ashish Thulkar, an Industrial Designer from Bangalore, India.
+The Sfirolo room concept was imagined in July 2017 by Charles Bombardier and designed by Ashish Thulkar, an Industrial Designer from Bangalore, India.
 Ashish graduated with a master’s degree in design from the Indian Institute of Science in 2014, and he currently works as a freelance vehicle designer.
 He also created the Atlantide concept and the Tridika people mover.